-Democrats Prepare to Go it Alone on COVID Relief if Republicans Don't Cooperate
+Democrats Prepare to Go It Alone on COVID Relief If Republicans Don't Cooperate

-Democrats are discussing a path to bypass Republicans and approve an aggressive Covid-19 relief package on a party-line basis as prospects for bipartisan support for President Joe Biden's top priority diminish.
+Democrats are discussing a path to bypass Republicans and approve an aggressive COVID-19 relief package on a party-line basis as prospects for bipartisan support for President Joe Biden's top priority diminish, NBC News reports.

 White House economic adviser Brian Deese and COVID-19 coordinator Jeff Zientz held a call Thursday with Senate Democrats as they grapple with whether to cut a slimmed-down deal or use a process known as reconciliation to bypass the Senate’s 60-vote rule to avoid a filibuster.